pavanpatil45/Auto-Spare-Parts-Management/README.md

 This is my TE IT mini project for the subject DBMS using MySQL and PHP 3.
 This is a web based Application to manage sales of Auto spare parts.

+# Installation
+* Clone the repository and move the root folder to the deployment folder of your browser. (for Apache, this is htdocs) Create a blank DB called shop_inventory in MySQL Create a new user called inventoryUser with a password as password and give full permission to that user.
+Load the sql dump to the newly created shop_inventory database Change the root url of your website in constants.php file

 ![Screenshot (135)](https://user-images.githubusercontent.com/47142604/99874514-a2f40f00-2c0e-11eb-8528-f8fa9a266723.png)
 ![Screenshot (136)](https://user-images.githubusercontent.com/47142604/99874516-a5566900-2c0e-11eb-9493-2d97a6caa5d3.png)
 ![Screenshot (137)](https://user-images.githubusercontent.com/47142604/99874517-a6879600-2c0e-11eb-887e-002f7a624f5b.png)